Kometa-Team/Kometa/docs/defaults/sources.md

 ### Franchises Collections

-The Continents collections use the [dynamic collections](../files/dynamic.md) system with a default list of target franchises and some default add-ons to group shows and movies into those franchises.
+The Continents collections use the [dynamic collections](../files/dynamic.md) system with a default list of target franchises and some default addons to group shows and movies into those franchises.

 If you are interested in seeing the lists that are used for the franchise collections, you can find them here.